News Disability Royal Commission final report – a summary

 Why is the Disability Royal Commission Report important to Nextt?

-Nextt are dedicated to creating a more inclusive society where the rights of people with disabilities are respected, protected, and fulfilled, ensuring their inherent dignity and individual autonomy.
+Nextt is dedicated to creating a more inclusive society where the rights of people with disabilities are respected, protected, and fulfilled, ensuring their inherent dignity and individual autonomy.
 Nextt welcomes a streamlined and improved approach to disability policy and governance in Australia, which we hope will lead to more effective policy development and delivery at all levels of government.

-Nextt believes that people with disabilities should have the autonomy to co-design their support options and make informed choices based on real choices.
+We believe that people with disabilities should have the autonomy to co-design their support options and make informed choices based on real choices.
 We support a greater range and more flexibility in how support can be used to better meet the unique needs and aspirations of people with disability.

 The responsibility for building an inclusive society is shared by the entire Australian community.
 It cannot occur without fundamental changes in community attitudes and behaviours towards people with disability.
 Advocacy by people with disability and disability representative organisations will play a crucial role in ensuring the recommendations are accepted and effectively implemented.
 However bringing about the far-reaching changes in laws, policies, and practices so badly needed, will require a whole of government, whole of community and whole of Australia approach.

-Key Findings and Recommendations
+Key findings and recommendations

-Following is a concise summary of the key findings and recommendations from the Disability Royal Commission’s final report and share our perspective on the path forward.
+Following is a summary of the key findings and recommendations from the Disability Royal Commission’s final report and our perspective on the path forward.
 Please note that this summary includes mention of abuse, violence, neglect and exploitation.

 Violence, abuse, neglect, and exploitation